Haoranwugithub/UWB_CSS342_2019_Fall/class4/homework/problem_2/readme.md

 Use folder ```problem_2```.

 We are working with a sorted singly linked list in this problem.
 A sorted singly linked list is similar to the regular singly linked list as we have seen in class and problem_1.
-The difference is values in a sorted singly linked list is always...well...sorted, and **in ascending order** in this problem.
+The difference is values in a sorted singly linked list is always...well...sorted (values of nodes are sorted going from head to tail), and **in ascending order** in this problem.
 The interface of a sorted singly linked list class looks like this
 ```C++
 template <class T>
 class SortedSingleLinkedList {